anavarro9731/soap/src/dev-guide.md

 1. IdentityToken, this will be present if the message is sent in the context of a Auth0 user, sometimes it is not.
 2. AccessToken, this is the Oauth bearer token with the permissions
 3. IdentityChain, this is a list of identifiable parties whose security context this message or it's ancestors have passed through, back to the original message that started the chain.
-The original message will always be one of a few sources:
+The original message in the chain will always be from one of a the following possible sources:
-   1. An event, which always starts a new chain
+   1. An event you have subscribed to, which always starts a new chain
    2. A command from the UI
-   3. A message sent from a third party to an explicit integration endpoint
+   3. A command or event sent from a third party to an explicit integration endpoint
    4. A message sent from the health check

 These three headers are used to populate the message `Meta` property, and to authorise the message.
 The IdentityChain allows the recipient service to work out if the current security context has changed from